Why community connections are good for children

-- Show your child that connection is a two-way thing.
+- Show your child that connection goes both ways.
 When you work with others and help them, they’ll do the same for you.
-For example, you might collect your neighbours’ mail when they’re on holiday and then they collect your mail when you’re away.
+For example, you might collect your neighbours’ mail when they’re on holiday, and they collect yours when you’re away.

 - Look at photos of family and friends with your child to spark their interest in the relationships that are important to your family.
 You and your child could even work on a family story book together.

 - Model social skills with people in your community.
 This can be as simple as saying ‘hello’, ‘please’ and ‘thank you’.
 Your child will watch the way you talk with people and follow your example.
 And this helps your child learn how to get along with people.

 It’s essential for your child to feel safe around people in their community, and there are some adults you might not want your child to connect with.

 Always meet and talk with adults who’ll be in contact with your child away from home or school, and share relevant information about your child with other parents.
 This might include your child’s allergies, likes, dislikes and additional needs.

 It’s also a good idea to encourage your child to tell you about adults that they’re coming into contact with – for example, a new helper at their sports club.
 And make sure your child knows that if someone makes them feel nervous or uncomfortable, they need to tell you about their feelings.

 When your child is starting a new activity in the community, it’s important to find out how the organisation will look after their safety and wellbeing.
 For example, you can check whether the organisation is using the National Principles for Child Safe Organisations.
 You should be able to get this information from the enrolment information, permission forms or organisation’s website.
 It’s also OK for you to ask.